Ultimate Costa Rica

 Is this package suitable for children?

-Are there any ziplining restrictions?
+Are there any ziplining restrictions (optional add on)?

 Maximum weight is: 136 kg (300 lb).